 The frozen-food trays in the vacuum are also gently heated - the combination of that heat and the vacuum environment causes the moisture in the foodstuffs to sublimate directly into water vapor, which is removed so as not to re-enter the food.

 Then all that’s left is our proprietary packaging process!

 As our historical snapshot earlier in this article suggests, we’ve been doing the freeze-dried thing avery long time here at Mountain House.
 It’s been our absolute honor to serve multiple generations of hikers, backpackers, river runners, mountain climbers, hunters, anglers, and many other sorts of customers, and we look forward to doing the same for generations to come!

 We invite you to taste for yourself just how fabulous freeze-dried food can be out there in the wilds (and, heck, in the home kitchen, too, whenever you need something quick, easy, and delish).
-From breakfast items such as our Spicy Southwest Style Skillet, our Granola With Milk and Blueberries, and our Scrambled Eggs With Bacon to our Creamy Macaroni and Cheese, Italian Style Pepper Steak With Rice and Tomatoes, Chicken Fajita Bowl, and other entrees, we’ve got you covered in the culinary department whenever you’re out adventuring!
+From breakfast items such as our Spicy Southwest Style Skillet, our Granola With Milk and Blueberries, and our Scrambled Eggs With Bacon to our Creamy Macaroni and Cheese, Fettuccine Alfredo with Chicken, Chicken Fajita Bowl, and other entrees, we’ve got you covered in the culinary department whenever you’re out adventuring!